JacobTian1121/Final-Project-Proximity-Detection-Aid/README.md

 - Testing if the buzzer sound within different frequency or not through moving the ultrasonic sensor.
 - Testing if the buzzer will stop sound when the buzzer get so closed less than 10cm or faraway than 4m.
 - The LDR sensor works perfectly and it can identify the environment to system to work.
-- Testing if the buzzer will suddenly sound into different
+- Testing if the buzzer will suddenly sound into different environment.